plausible/docs/docs/custom-event-goals.md

 In some cases, the tracking classes might be added to a wrapper `<div>` element (parent to the element you want to track), but don't worry, Plausible will still be able to track clicks on the child element if its parent has the necessary classes.

-If your CMS doesn't cuspport CSS class names or if it overrides the format of your class names, Plausible will most likely not be able to track it.
-If that's the case, you would need to use custom JavaScript code to either:

-- trigger custom events manually, or
-- attach the class names to your element dynamically
+If your CMS doesn't support CSS class names or if it overrides the format of your class names, you would need to use custom JavaScript code to either trigger custom events manually or to attach the class names to your element dynamically.

 <br />